nmpowell/mousemorph/README.md

 - Orientation to a standard space, from any initial orientation
 - Mouse brain extraction (skull stripping / brain masking)
 - Tissue segmentation

-Many of these are atlas-based, and there we rely on previously-published work.
+Many of these steps are atlas-based, (requiring prior knowledge).

 MouseMorph is open-source, cross-platform, and written in Python (it relies upon several separate tools).